TongWu/ELEN-6889_Crypto_Prediction_With_Tweet/Crypto_Prediction/README.md

 #### Fusion

-Discover fusion between different machine learning algorithms Fusion is completed, by adding dropout layers and GRU layers into LSTM model, in order to avoid overfitting and improve the accuracy.
+Discover fusion between different machine learning algorithms.

+Fusion is completed, by adding dropout layers and GRU layers into LSTM model, in order to avoid overfitting and improve the accuracy.

 #### Combine

-Predict the price using ML model combined with the sentimental analysis data of tweet Combine is almost completed.
+Predict the price using ML model combined with the sentimental analysis data of tweet.

+Combine is almost completed.
 The function adding sentimental analysis data into the model has been writtem but not test yet.

 #### Optimization

-Optimism the running time and accuracy
+Optimism the running time and accuracy.

 Optimisation is ongoing, the parameters are tuned.

 ## Main model